 The Certificate of Achievement in Veterinary Assisting (VETA) and Associate in Science in Veterinary Technology (VETT) are stackable credentials.
 The VETA certificate comprises a component of the veterinary technology degree.
 Students enrolled in the VETA certificate can apply to the VETT degree.
 Admission to the VETT degree is competitive.
-Acceptance is based on GPA, clinical aptitude, and other factors.
 Prospective students with credits to transfer should contact a counselor for a transcript evaluation.